TooTallNate/n8.io-old/articles/cross-compiling-nodejs-v0.8.markdown

 I had to apply a patch like the one below in order to _force_ the "linux flavor" in gyp.
-This `GetFlavor` function _seems_ like it's configurable, but I haven't yet figured out a way to configure that a runtime.
+This `GetFlavor` function _seems_ like it's configurable, but I haven't yet figured out a way to configure that at runtime.

 ``` diff
 diff --git a/tools/gyp/pylib/gyp/common.py b/tools/gyp/pylib/gyp/common.py